noble-assets/orbiter/docs/architecture.md

 - **Payload Parsing**: Validates and parses incoming cross-chain payloads.
 This phase is required to convert cross-chain metadata formatted into different standards based on the bridge, into an internal payload type.
-- **Adapter Controllers Routing**: Routes to the correct adapter the incoming data.
+- **Adapter Controllers Routing**: Routes the incoming data to the correct adapter.
 - **Transfer Hooks**: Executes pre/post transfer logic.
 In this phase, the adapter creates and verifies the initial conditions to execute an Orbiter state transition.
 - **Protocol Routing**: Routes operations defined in the payload to the proper forwarding or action